dhirling/biomag_mentoring/linux usage/commands.md

 git checkout <branch>
 ```

-add ".gitignore" file list the files that should not be uploaded: for example images, buld files  or virtualenv.
+add files/folders/globs to the `.gitignore` file.
+These files won't be tracked by git and won't be uploaded to the remot repository either.
+Add for example images, build files or the venv.

-This example will ignore build,  dist __pychache__ folders,  files with  png,  and  spec  extenstion, and will  allow png files from  images  folder
+This example will ignore build, dist __pychache__ folders, files with png and spec extenstion.
+Also it will track png files from images folder.

 ```
 build